Public Sculpture Everywhere in Lincoln

 A 15-foot tall photo mural by Lincoln artist Larry Roots covers the skywalk above S. 12th street, between O and N streets.
 Featuring individuals of different age, gender and ethnicities, the mural emphasizes Lincoln’s diversity.

 In 2004 the Friends of the Center for Great Plains Studies at the University of Nebraska-Lincoln commissioned sculptor George Lundeen to create a multi-figure sculpture, On the Trail of Discovery: Commemorating the Journey of Lewis and Clark, 1804-1806.
-The bronze sculpture features explorers Lewis and Clark, a Native American guide and boy, and the expedition’s Newfoundland dog.
+The bronze sculpture features explorers Lewis and Clark, a Native American guide and boy, and a dog.
 It commemorates a pivotal moment in American history and guides visitors into UNL’s Center for Great Plains Studies.

 Appropriately situated near Nebraska Wesleyan University’s fine arts buildings, Calling Away symbolizes the uniting of the fine arts: art, music, and theatre.
 Calling Away was created by 1950 by sculptor Dan Peragine and is made of blue welded steel.